How Do I Cancel My Business?

 Originally Published on Jan 30, 2019

-If you are no longer operating your business, it is important to finalize the end of the business operation by either cancelling your Sole Proprietorship, General Partnership, Tradename or Incorporation with the Province.
+If you are no longer operating your business, closing your business by cancelling either your Sole Proprietorship, General Partnership, Tradename or Incorporation with the Province is an important step to finalise the end of the business operation.
 Until a business licence is cancelled, it will remain active until its expiry date.
 In the case of an Ontario corporation, it has no expiry date and will remain active until it is dissolved.

 Why Should I Cancel the Registration or Incorporation?